SysKitTeam/docs-spdockit/README.md

+# File naming
+All files and folders should be named using lowercase letters, spaces and any special characters should be replaced by "-".

 # General file structure
 Root directory contains index.md.
 This is the landing page for this product's docs.
 Root direcotry also contains TOC.md.
 This file dictates the order of root categories.